microsoft/hack-together-teams/README.md

   <a href="https://aka.ms/hack-together-teams/survey"><img src="https://img.shields.io/badge/hackathon-survey-green?style=for-the-badge" alt="Hackathon survey" border="0" /></a>
 </p>

-## Introduction

-🛠️Build, innovate, and **#HackTogether**!🛠️ It's time to get started building apps for Microsoft Teams. 🔥

-HackTogether is your playground for coding and experimenting with Microsoft Teams.
-With mentorship from Microsoft experts and access to the latest tech, you will learn how to build Teams apps based on the top Microsoft Teams app scenarios.
-The possibilities are endless for what you can create... plus you can submit your hack for a chance to win exciting prizes! 🥳

-The hackathon starts on **June 1st** and ends on **June 15th**.
-It is recommended for participants to follow the HackTogether Roadmap for a successful hackathon.

 ## We are excited to share the hackathon winners! 🎉
 * 🏆 Grand prize winner: [Live patient review](https://github.com/microsoft/hack-together-teams/issues/105)
 * 🏅 Best AI-powered solution: [Knowledge Quest Teams Bot](https://github.com/microsoft/hack-together-teams/issues/78)